tkhamez/eve-srp/README.md

 `EVE_SRP_NEUCORE_*` or `EVE_SRP_ESI_*` for the included providers.

 There is only one fixed role, the global admin.
 It is mapped to groups with the environment variable `EVE_SRP_ROLE_GLOBAL_ADMIN`.
-If you use the default configuration with the ESI provider add your own EVE character ID to the `EVE_SRP_ESI_GLOBAL_ADMIN_CHARACTERS` environment variable to become a global admin.
+If you use the default configuration with the ESI provider, add your own EVE character ID to the `EVE_SRP_ESI_GLOBAL_ADMIN_CHARACTERS` environment variable to become a global admin.

 Global admins can create divisions and configure all other permissions for each of them separately.